pie1011/lms-python/KATIE.md

 # KATIE.md

-This file provides guidance to when working with code in this repository.
+This file provides guidance when working with code in this repository.

 ## Project Overview